aialferov/r3erlang/README.md

 The [Rebar3 Releases] feature prepares a normal Erlang release with all needed beam files and Erlang runtime included.
-In case of escriptized application all the external dependencies are usually baked into the binary and not needed to be of the release itself.
+In case of escriptized application all the external dependencies are usually baked into the binary and not needed to be a part of the release itself.
 This plugin prepares an Erlang release without those dependencies assuming they are part of the executable.

 In addition a handy Makefile is generated for easier installation.